A Self-Consistent Model of Kinetic Alfven Solitons in Pulsar Wind Plasma: Linking Soliton Characteristics to Pulsar Observables: Discussions

 \section{Discussions}

-In this section, we discuss the physical implications of the nonlinear KA soliton solution derived in previous sections.
-This section connects the analytical framework with conditions relevant to pulsar wind plasmas and to highlight how different plasma parameters and intrinsic pulsar properties influence soliton characteristics.
-Here is the systematic study of effect of different parameters on KA soliton characteristics:
+In this section, we discuss the physical implications of the nonlinear KA soliton solutions derived in the previous sections.
+We connect the analytical framework to plasma conditions relevant to the pulsar wind zone and examine how different plasma parameters and intrinsic pulsar properties influence the soliton characteristics.
+We first present a systematic study of how ion composition, pair multiplicity, ion loading, propagation angle, and suprathermality affect the normalized KA soliton structure, and then relate these results to the dimensional scales expected across the pulsar population.